ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 Four months later a company called Stripe reached out to me.
 They also expect you to write working code and even let you use your own IDE.
 This time I was ready.
 And now I work there.
 (Psst, [we're hiring](https://stripe.com/jobs/search)!)

 These four strategies have helped me over and over again to perform well in the interview room: leveraging the recruiters, doing real interviews for practice, asking questions during interviews, and keeping those skills sharp even after getting the job.

-I hope you find them as useful as I did.
-If you were able to put these to good use or if you've discovered your own tips please reach out!
-I'd love to learn.
+What do all these tactics have in common?
+They eliminate your FEAR.
+That fear holds you back from letting your best self out.
+Do them often enough and interview rooms will feel like your home turf instead of a foreign war zone.

+“Never let them see you sweat” Vince told me.
+But when the stakes are low and you’re having fun, who sweats?